 \paragraph{Retrieval-Augmented Generation (RAG)} RAG is a powerful technique for grounding LLM outputs in external knowledge, addressing issues of outdated information and hallucination.
 Innovations like GraphRAG~\cite{edge2025localglobalgraphrag}, LightRAG~\cite{guo2024lightrag}, and KAG~\cite{liang2024kag} have introduced more sophisticated retrieval mechanisms.
 However, generating long, coherent documents with RAG remains a challenge.
 DeepWriter's structured pipeline and hierarchical knowledge representation are designed to improve coherence and factual consistency in long-form generation tasks.

 \paragraph{Writing Assistants} The concept of an AI writing assistant is popular, with a focus on improving human productivity by generating text in various styles.
-Frameworks like OmniThink have explored a "slow-thinking" approach to generate articles based on search engine results~\cite{xi2025omnithinkexpandingknowledgeboundaries}.
-However, OmniThink did not address multimodal information or user customization.
-Other related systems like STORM~\cite{shao-etal-2024-assisting} and CO-STORM~\cite{jiang2024unknownunknownsengagedhuman} focus on generating outlines and then "filling in the blanks" but rely on web searches, which can introduce noise.
+Frameworks like OmniThink~\cite{xi2025omnithinkexpandingknowledgeboundaries} have explored a ``slow-thinking" approach to generate articles based on search engine results.
+However, OmniThink did not address multimodal information and relies on web search capability.
+Other related systems like STORM~\cite{shao-etal-2024-assisting} and CO-STORM~\cite{jiang2024unknownunknownsengagedhuman} focus on generating outlines and then ``filling in the blanks" but rely on web searches, which can introduce noise, besides, the generated article are constrained in Wikipedia format.
 RAPID can generate comprehensive and knowledge-intensive articles based on RAG~\cite{gu2025rapidefficientretrievalaugmentedlong}.
 QRAFT is an LLM-based agentic framework that mimics the writing workflow of human fact-checkers~\cite{sahnan2025can}. ~\cite{xiong2025outliningheterogeneousrecursiveplanning} proposed a general agent framework that achieves human like adaptive writing through recursive task decomposition and dynamic integration of three fundamental task types, i.e. retrieval, reasoning, and composition.
+SuperWriter~\cite{wu2025superwriterreflectiondrivenlongformgeneration} proposed a reflection-driven agent framework that decomposes long-form text generation into a planning, writing, and refining loop, enabling iterative self-improvement through hierarchical direct preference optimization.
 DeepWriter differentiates itself by using a curated knowledge base and integrating multimodal content generation.